-When you are creating an email communication strategy you need to focus on making the emails mobile-friendly.
-This will make it easier for your audience to open the emails on their mobile devices, and will lead to better click-through-rates and fewer bounces.
-If you are not sure where to start, below we give some tips on how to create mobile-friendly emails.
+As you create an email communication strategy focus on making the emails mobile-friendly.
+This will make it easier for your audience to open the emails on their mobile devices.
+This will lead to better click-through rates and fewer bounces.
+Unsure where to start, below we give some tips on creating mobile-friendly emails.

 Adopt Vertical Design

 Designing your emails vertically will help immensely in making emails mobile-friendly.
-You need to think about what device the email will be viewed on, and a mobile device screen width is usually between two and six inches wide, for most modern smartphones.
+Think about what device the email will be viewed on.
+Most modern smartphones have a screen width between two and six inches wide.

-This means that you need to get your message across in less space than on a desktop computer, which is where a vertical email design can come in handy.
+This means that you need to get your message across in less space than on a desktop computer.
+This is where a vertical email design can come in handy.
 A vertical design has a piece of new content on each “rung” of the ladder it is designed as.
-This vertical approach mimics the way we interact with our phones, making it easier for your audience to read the emails and interact with them.
+The vertical approach mimics the way we interact with our phones, an easier approach, to reading and interacting with emails.

 Choose Short Subject Lines

-Mobile devices have smaller screens, which means that they cannot show a very long subject line in emails.
-To make mobile-friendly emails, you need to create short, attention-grabbing subject lines that will be shown in the inbox.
+Mobile devices have smaller screens, meaning that they cannot show a very long subject line in emails.
+To make mobile-friendly emails, create short, attention-grabbing subject lines that will be shown in the inbox

-Your email subject line is like a news headline, and should be short, punchy, and 30 characters or less so that it fits within the phone’s smaller width.
-If you need a longer subject line, try to place two or four of the most important words at the beginning of the sentence so that they are not cut off and missed by readers.
+Your email subject line is like a news headline and should be short, punchy, and 30 characters or less.
+It needs to fit within the phone’s smaller width.
+If you need a longer subject line, try to place two or four of the most important words at the beginning of the sentence.
+Using this method, they are not cut off and missed by readers.

 Love Larger Font Sizes

 Reading a small font on the screen of a mobile device can be extremely difficult even for those with the best eye-sight.
-For mobile-friendly emails, you should choose larger fonts so that everyone is able to read them, and you should also look into using fonts that can easily be read by those with dyslexia and other problems.
+For mobile-friendly emails, you should choose larger fonts so that everyone can read them.
+You should also look into using fonts that are easily read by those with dyslexia and other problems.

-A font size of 13 or 14 pixels is much easier to read on a smaller screen, but be sure that the font style is suitable for this size, as some may look too large on a small screen.
+A font size of 13 or 14 pixels is much easier to read on a smaller screen.
+Ensure that the font style is suitable for this size, as some may look too large on a small screen.

 Implement Smaller Images